vladkinoman/just-my-notes/games/game-recommendations.md

 - Dark Messiah of Might and Magic.
 - My Summer Car - the future of immersive sims.
 Immersive sims don't need to have sci fi or fantasy themes; they can be set just as easily in the life of an unextraordinary person in decidedly ordinary circumstances.

-Some other games have Immersive Sim components too: Hitman Blood Money (with 1st person), Metal Gear Solid V (with its AI system), Fallout New Vegas (with its 1st person view and hardcore mode).
+Some other games have Immersive Sim components too: Hitman Blood Money (with 1st person), Metal Gear Solid V (with its AI system), Fallout New Vegas (with its 1st person view and hardcore mode), Second DLC of Bioshock Infinite, TES Morrowind (occasionally).

 > An immersive sim can be anything so long as it's consistent and reactive and its world feels alive.